d-stephenson/d-stephenson.github.io/_posts/2020-03-12-journal-three-dat601.md

 <b><u>Game of Tile - Attributes Data Dictionary</u></b>

-Further work carried out this week on 'Game of Tiles' has been the Attributes Data Dictionary as follows.
+Further work carried out this week on 'Game of Tiles' has been the creation of the Attributes Data Dictionary as follows.

 <object data="/assets/docs/GoT_DD.pdf" type="application/pdf" width="100%" height="800px">
   <p>Download Game of Tiles <a href="assets/docs/GoT_DD.pdf">Attributes Data Dictionary</a></p>